List of TVXQ concert tours: Circle Tour

 The Circle Tour was the sixth concert tour (fourteenth overall) by the South Korean pop duo TVXQ, in support of their New Chapter album series, The Chance of Love and The Truth of Love (2018).
 The tour's first concert, Circle – #welcome debuted with two shows at the Jamsil Supplementary Stadium in Seoul, South Korea on May 5 and 6, 2018.
-It went on to tour Hong Kong and Bangkok, Thailand.
+It went on to tour Hong Kong, China and Bangkok, Thailand.
 In celebration of the duo's fifteenth debut anniversary in South Korea, the encore concert series titled Circle – #with opened with two shows in Seoul at the KSPO Dome on March 9 and 10, 2019.
 The tour proceeded to have four more shows in Hong Kong, Bangkok, Jakarta, Indonesia, and Taipei, Taiwan.

 On April 30, 2019, TVXQ announced a date for Manila, Philippines, their first performance in the country, with the show to be held at the SM Mall of Asia Arena.
 Less than a month before the scheduled show, tour organizers Pulp Live World announced that the show had been canceled due to technical difficulties.

 The tour's debut shows in Seoul were recorded as a concert film on DVD.
 The TVXQ!
 Concert Circle – #welcome DVD was released on March 27, 2019.
 A concert photobook shot during their Seoul stops for the encore tour was released on October 31, 2019.